ben-novanus/open-alerts/README.md

 ```

 ### nginx
 It is recommended to use nginx with a proxy pass for open-alerts.
-Once this is setup up is easy to use certbot to secure the server with ssl.
+Once this is setup up it is easy to use certbot to secure the server with ssl.
 Here is an example proxy pass config:
 ```
 server {